 Lifestyle and home remedies

 - Avoid airway irritants and allergens.
 All children — especially those with pediatric obstructive sleep apnea — should be kept away from exposure to tobacco smoke or other indoor allergens or pollutants.
 They can cause airway irritation and congestion.

 - Weight loss.
-If your child is obese, a health care provider may recommend weight loss.
-The provider can give you and your child diet and nutrition information or refer your child to specialists in managing obesity.
+If your child is obese, a health care professional may recommend weight loss.
+The health professional can give you and your child diet and nutrition information or refer your child to specialists in managing obesity.

 Preparing for an appointment

-You'll likely start by seeing your child's primary care provider.
+You'll likely start by seeing your child's primary care professional.
 Or you might be referred immediately to an ear, nose and throat specialist or a sleep medicine specialist.